Weed in Salalah

 Why Salalah?

 Oman, like most countries in the Gulf, has strict anti-drug laws.
-Possessing, using, or trafficking drugs is considered a serious crime, and those caught with drugs like marijuana face severe penalties, including lengthy prison sentences.
 This strict stance is largely rooted in religious and cultural beliefs, which emphasize personal discipline, family honor, and societal harmony.

 Health Risks Associated with Marijuana Use

 While marijuana is often perceived as less dangerous compared to other illicit drugs, it still carries significant health risks.
-Studies have shown that regular cannabis use can impair short-term memory, reduce cognitive abilities, and cause mental health issues such as anxiety, depression, and paranoia.
 It is also associated with lung problems when smoked, and long-term use can lead to dependence or addiction.

 Addressing the Issue